Goddard Space Flight Center: Goddard Visitor Center

 The Goddard Visitor Center opened on 18 May 1976 in a building that previously housed an experimental radio station for the National Institute of Standards and Technology.
 The visitor center is open to the public Tuesdays through Sundays, free of charge, and features displays of spacecraft and technologies developed there.
 The Hubble Space Telescope is represented by models and deep space imagery from recent missions.
 The center also features a Science On a Sphere projection system.

 The center also features an Educator's Resource Center available for use by teachers and education volunteers such as Boy and Girl Scout leaders, and hosts special events during the year.
 As an example, in September 2008 the Center opened its gates for Goddard LaunchFest.
-The event, free to the public, included; robot competitions, tours of Goddard facilities hosted by NASA employees, and live entertainment on the Goddard grounds.
+The event, free to the public, included robot competitions, tours of Goddard facilities hosted by NASA employees, and live entertainment on the Goddard grounds.
 GSFC also has a large ballroom for guest events such as lectures, presentations and dinner parties.

 NASA announced plans to close the visitor center on 1 October 2025.

+In September 2026, NPR reported that relocations of laboratories and other facilities at Goddard had resulted in the loss of specialized workspaces and equipment used by NASA scientists and engineers.
+The relocations affected work on missions including the Nancy Grace Roman Space Telescope, GRITSS, and DAVINCI.

 External facilities

-GSFC operates three facilities that are not located at the Greenbelt site.
+GSFC operates two facilities that are not located at the Greenbelt site.
 These facilities are: